santisbon/amazon-cloudfront-functions/url-rewrite-single-page-apps/README.md

 [Reference](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-cloudfront-function.html)

 When you create a function the response contains an Amazon Resource Name (ARN) that uniquely identifies the function, and the function’s stage.
 By default, when you create it it’s in the `DEVELOPMENT` stage.
 In this stage, you can test the function.

-When you’re ready to use your function with a CloudFront distribution, publish the function to the `LIVE` stage.
-You can do this by updating the `AWS::CloudFront::Function` resource with the `AutoPublish` property set to true.
-When the function is published to the `LIVE` stage, you can attach it to a distribution’s cache behavior, using the function’s ARN.

 This example function rewrites the URL to eliminate anything after the domain.
 Useful for Single Page Apps that use client-side routing with libraries like React Router.
 ```shell